mat-sik/booking-system/README.md

 ### Updating an existing booking

-To fulfil this requirement, first the booking should be deleted and later a new booking should be created.
-There is no guarantee that the creation will succeed.
+To fulfill this requirement, the booking should first be deleted, and then a new booking should be created.
+However, there is no guarantee that the creation will succeed.